 If your iPhone was automatically placed in Recovery Mode after the upgrade, you would need to restore it via iTunes.
 Refer to this troubleshooting article for a detailed procedure on how to get the iPhone out of recovery mode after iOS upgrade.

-How do I restore my iPhone data after iOS 7 update?
+How do I restore my iPhone data after iOS 7 or iOS 8 update?

 There are two ways to restore iPhone, iPad, or iPod Touch data after updating to iOS 7.
 If you made a recent backup via iTunes, simply connect the iPhone to the computer and restore via iTunes.
 You can also restore from iCloud backup which does not require plugging the iPhone to a computer but you must have an active Internet connection.
 Interested in finding out the difference between iCloud and iTunes backup?
 Then make sure to read this: iTunes backup vs. iCloud backup.